Touring the beautiful Scottish Islands

 The pretty fishing village of Tobermory is the main centre on Mull and has colourful buildings lining the harbour.
 The British Fisheries Society built the town in 1788 and today it is the main centre for Mull.
 Major General Lachlan Macquarie (1761 – 1824), Australian Governor for 22 years, is a native of Mull, born on the island of Ulva.
 The National Trust of Australia maintains his mausoleum at nearby Gruline.

-Scotland Tour; The Islands of Iona and Staffa
+The Isles of Iona and Staffa

 Tranquil Iona is the birthplace of Celtic Christianity in Britain.
 Consequently, it became the traditional burial ground of Scottish Kings, Clan Chieftains and the Lords of the Isles.
 Iona’s restored abbey stands on the site where the Irish saint, Columba, began his crusade in 563.
 Christianity spread from here to other islands and to the mainland, but repeated Viking plunders, starting in 795, forced most Christian activity to return to Ireland.
 The Protestant Bishopric of the Isles annexed the church in 1617, and the Church of Scotland restored the abbey in the early 1900s.
 Today there is a nunnery, founded about the same time as the monastery, a burial ground and the main abbey surrounded by St Columba’s Shrine, the site of St Columba’s cell, some high crosses and two chapels.
 Many of these buildings were built in the 13th century.